SceneGate/SceneGate/README.md

 - Navigate the virtual file system from Yarhl.
 - Convert files with Yarhl converters via plugins.
+- View the content of files

+### Supported format views

+- .NET objects as property grid or YAML/JSON

 ### _Yarhly_ shipped plugins